jQueryGeo/geo/README.md

 ### 1.0b2
 * geomap - [bug] shingled deferred services lose img elements when changing scales slowly
+* geomap - [bug] shapes don't render on smaller windows when zoomed in

 ### 1.0b1 (2012-07-30)
 * geographics - use canvas compositing for Polygons with holes